-Erin is an early-stage technology investor focused on enterprise software in Europe, with an emphasis on innovations that disrupt the enterprise software stack.
-She is especially interested in products and technologies that foster collaboration, increase resilience, and support data-driven decision making throughout organizations.
+Erin is an early-stage technology investor focused on enterprise software and AI, with an emphasis on data, infrastructure, security, and automation.
+She is especially interested in products and technologies that increase resilience, foster collaboration and creativity, and support data-driven decision making throughout organizations.

 Before joining Index, Erin was Head of Product for Palantir’s data analytics and machine learning platform.
 She holds an MSc from Oxford in Mathematics and Computer Science, where she focused on applications of algebraic topology to machine learning and computer science, and a BS in Engineering from Stanford University.